 Supporting the assurance work, we need to be best placed to offer advice on key corporate projects and keep abreast of emerging issues.
-For this purpose, internal audit are represented on key corporate groups and are also accessible to management to provide advice and consultancy on any ad hoc issues that may arise.
+For this purpose, internal audit are represented an opinion on the risk"

+on key corporate groups and are also accessible to management to provide advice and consultancy on any ad hoc issues that may arise.